codecheckers/Inter_Noise2024_Codes_Acoustics_Diffusion_Equation/README.md

 10. Open the fourth python script _4-DiffEq3DWithNewDx.py_ and press run.
 The results will be saved in the local folder _results diff opt_.
 11. Once you have all the results, you can create figures and reproduce the same figures as per Conference paper.
 12. Open the matlab file _A ComparisonRadiosityDiffusionAfterOpt.m_ and run.
 It should give the same figures as per the conference paper for the specific room you have simulated.
+13. Open the matlab file _B ComparisonDx_ and run.
+This will give you the results of comparison between diffusion coefficients of different rooms.

+If some error occurs it might mean that the results on the local folders _results diff imp_, _results diff opt_ and _results rad imp_ are of different rooms and therefore there are problems with length of vectors and arrays.

 ## Explanation of what each script calculates